necozita/databasion/README.md

 * ignore - Anything written in this column will cause this column and it's data to be ignored, with the exception of _environment names_.
 See the Environment and Version Control section below for further usage.
 * comment - Ideally a description of the field, what the values means, etc.
 * table - The name of the table, and an optional comma delimited 'false' if the table name should not be auto-pluralized.
-* index - If something is written in a columns field here, it will get flagged as an index and created via add_index(table, [fields]).
+* index - This will create an index on the designated field.
+If a multi-index is required, indices will be grouped by unique names.
+Multiple multi-indices are possible.
-* field - The name of the table column.
-One can optionally make it a comma delimited list and add _primary_ for multiple primary keys.
-All _id_ fields are automatically make into a primary key.
+* field - The name of the table column, with an optional comma delimited 'auto' or 'primary' parameter.
+Auto is strictly limited to an 'id' field, and enables auto incrementation.
 * type  - A comma delimited list giving the type of the column (using Ruby migration terms), optional size, and optional default value.

-Note: If an 'id' column is specified, then it is assumed the id's are supplied by hand.
-Auto-incrementation is disabled, and 'id' is the primary key.

 __Ruby Migration Types__